 The whole idea of natural flea control is exploding!
 And that makes sense, since today's pet parents are Earth conscious, and more aware of the environment than ever before.

 People everywhere are going green and looking out for the planet.
-This includes being wary of putting toxic chemicals on our furry friends.
+This includes being wary of putting toxic chemicals on our furry friends and turning to home remedies for fleas.

 7 Natural Remedies for Flea Control:

-There are many ways to combat fleas naturally!
+There are many ways to combat pests naturally!

 These natural remedies for flea control may be homemade from natural ingredients you already have on hand such as apple cider vinegar, food grade Diatomaceous Earth, a fine powder which is quite effective, and even salt.